GreenDelta/openLCA2-manual/src/epds/life_cycle_models.md

 ![](../media/epd_res_in_prod_sys_3.png)

-_**Important**_: Make sure that the results you connect are holding the same impact assessment categories of the method you plan to use later for your impact assessment.
+_**Important**_: Make sure that the results you connect are holding the same impact assessment categories as the method you plan to use later for your impact assessment.
 If you choose another method, **those results will not be taken into account** (e.g. only EF 3.1 LCIA results can be used together with the EF 3.1 method; using TRACI will not take those results into account as the UUIDs of the categories do not match).
 You can, however, add categories from multiple impact methods and manually fill in the LCIA results to prevent issues (e.g. full sets of impact categories for both EF 3.1 and TRACI).
 This step is optional if the result already contains the inventory results, and **it will calculate the impacts from these inventory result** in that case.
 If both LCIA results and inventory results are available, openLCA will always prioritize the inventory results, regardless of the chosen impact assessment method.

 ## Method 2: via modal graph edit mode